ashishbhungani97/metamask-extension/development/webpack/README.md

 - make it work in Bun.js and/or Deno
 - investigate adding a long-running background daemon mode for always up-to-date builds
 - investigate adding linting, testing, validation, AI code review, etc.; especially in `--watch` mode
-- investigate a "one CLI to rule them all" approach to MetaMask developer tooling and scripts
+- investigate a "one CLI to rule them all" approach to BlockStar developer tooling and scripts
 - allow changing some options without restarting the build process